dfeehan/bics-paper-release/README.md

 * `data/prem_contact_matrix`
 	- `prem_usa.csv` - estimated contact matrix for the United States from [Prem *et al.* (2017)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005697). **NOTE**: This data must be downloaded by you.
 See instructions below.
 * `data/polymod`
 	- [this directory starts empty, but has files generated in it by the scripts]
+* `data/contact-matrices`
+	- [this directory starts empty, but has files generated in it by the scripts]

 Data from Prem *et al.* (2017) - You must download this data from [here](https://doi.org/10.1371/journal.pcbi.1005697.s002).
 The contact matrix for the US (for all locations) is available in a tab in the `MUestimates_all_locations_2.xlsx` file in the downloaded folder.
 Save this tab as a `csv` file with the name `prem_usa.csv` in the `prem_contact_matrix` subfolder in the `data` folder.